 Unsurprisingly, one prayer was effective, and one was not.
 Jesus said, “I tell you, this man went down to his house justified rather than the other: for every one that exalteth himself shall be abased; and he that humbleth himself shall be exalted” (Luke 18:14).
 While the Pharisee exalted himself, trusted he was righteous, and despised others, God heard and answered the prayer of the publican, the sinner, because it wasn’t a “professional” prayer.
 It was a prayer that came sincerely from his heart, asking for God’s help and knowing he was the one in need.
 As we pray and communicate with God about where we’re at and where we’re coming from, let’s check our motives and examine our hearts to make sure it’s a prayer that God can receive and respond to.

-Each day, there is something to DO, something to READ, and something to CONSIDER as we explore Commitment, Prayer, Fasting, and Studying!
-Join us in growing in relationship with Jesus Christ!
+The 30-day challenge is for YOU!
+Each day, there is something to DO, something to READ, and something to CONSIDER to help you GROW in Commitment to God, Prayer, Fasting, and Studying!